-David Canfield is a shareholder of Bean, Kinney & Korman with practice area concentrations in business organizations and transactions, commercial real estate, and commercial lending and financing.
+David Canfield is senior counsel at Bean, Kinney & Korman with practice area concentrations in business organizations and transactions, commercial real estate, and commercial lending and financing.
 He has extensive depth and experience counseling business owners on matters of entity organization and governance, negotiating the resolution of commercial property ownership disputes and documenting ventures, acquisitions, financing, and other commercial transactions.

 David is also proficient in counseling real estate investors and commercial property owners in real estate acquisition, financing, and leasing, including tax-deferred exchanges.

 David’s family roots are in northwestern Pennsylvania, but he became a Virginian by choice upon attending the University of Virginia, where he met his wife of now 46 years and counting.
 He is proud of his son and two daughters, all successfully launched.
 When he can tear himself away from the lure of contracts, leases and other client business, he is an ardent Washington Nationals fan, enjoys golfing, reading and beaching, and is a craft cocktail aficionado.

 Represented the owner of a small retail rental property in an urban block being assembled for redevelopment.
 Client did not want to sell and incur capital gains taxes, but was interested in ending up with rentable commercial space in the new project.
 Over the course of a year, David negotiated and prepared a long-term ground lease of the client’s land to the developer, providing the developer an option to create a commercial condominium unit within the development and swap the new unit for the client’s land as a tax-deferred exchange.